The hard truth is that some campaigns will never look good using traditional funnel reporting.

 Back in the day of mainly in-person events (how we miss those days!), salespeople were personally invested in driving customers and prospects to the event in the hopes of propelling more revenue.
 These events probably didn’t look great using traditional success measures even though your sales team loved them.

 Salespeople are often surprised when events they value get cut due to poor performance.
-By presenting them with performance stats and explaining that current metrics don’t consider in-flight opportunities or existing customer expansions, they start advocating for more comprehensive metrics.
+Get them to advocate for more comprehensive metrics by:

-Engaging your sales team emotionally is crucial for gaining support from sales leadership.
 Since sales teams understand the challenges of engaging prospects and the length of sales cycles, they quickly recognize the need for multiple campaign activities.

 Strategy 2

 If your sales leadership team has had a poor experience with a marketing attribution tool, you’ve got more work to do.
 Figure out what they disliked about the last solution.
 Based on our experience speaking to potential buyers, we’d guess that the sales team was frustrated that “100% of the credit went to marketing.”
-In the early days of attribution reporting, organizations only took marketing campaign data into account and then positioned attribution numbers as marketing contributions to pipeline and revenue.
+In the early days of attribution reporting, organizations:

 Step 2: Establish the Case for Attribution (CEO & CFO)